CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 Totals up the weight of all items within marked containers, appending this information to the prompt.
 If a searched container is empty, it will say that instead.
 > [!WARNING]
 > This feature is disabled by default because it is known to have a performance cost on some machines.
 If you experience stutter or FPS loss when there are many stashes, dead stalkers, or other containers nearby, try disabling this setting.
+## Show item quick info card
+* Config setting: `show_item_card`
+* Default: `true`

+If enabled, a small display will be shown beside a pickup item's primary interaction prompt, showing its weight and value and (optionally, with *Utjan's Item UI Improvements* addon) indicator dots for the condition of weapon/armor parts.
+## Show quantity for multi-use items
+* Config setting: `show_multi_uses`
+* Default: `true`

+If enabled, the number of uses in a multi-use item will be displayed beside the prompt when more than one remains.
+## Show icon for favorites/junk on the item card
+* Config setting: `sp_flag_favejunk`
+* Default: `true`

+If enabled, items marked as Favorites or Junk with *Sorting Plus* will display the appropriate icon on the item card.
+> [!IMPORTANT]
+> Requires the *Sorting Plus* addon.
 ## Mouse wheel cycles focused pickup
 * Config setting: `wheel_cycles_pickups`
 * Default: `true`